About BLAC

 PIERA SAVAGE

-Piera Savage (she/her) is a staff lawyer at BLAC.
+Piera Savage (she/her) is a Staff Lawyer at BLAC.
 She is committed to working towards racial equity by advocating for our clients and breaking down systemic barriers to equality.

 She began working in the clinic system prior to her call to the bar in 2016, starting at Parkdale Community Legal Services in the Social Assistance Violence and Health division, and then expanding her practice to housing, immigration and employment law as an articling student.
 Piera then worked at West Scarborough Community Legal Services for four years with a focus on Housing, Social Assistance, and Immigration law.